 We learn to find greater empathy and understanding for ourselves and others.
 The ability to be fully present in the moment eventually leads to greater enthusiasm and appreciation of life.
 In fact, participants typically report feeling more alive, and more "in-tune" with themselves and others.

 "Living in my mind makes me anxious and depressed and this is a big struggle for me.
 Using the daily mindfulness practices from the course has helped me release myself and my fears and thoughts."Atousa Soroushi, recent Mindfulness Changes MBSR Course Participant

 Learning MBSR practice in Vancouver

-My next MBSR course will be starting October 26th, 2017.
-If you'd like 1-on-1 mindfulness coaching or would like more information on the October MBSR course, contact Shahin.
+If you'd like 1-on-1 mindfulness coaching or would like more information on the next MBSR course, contact Shahin.

 If you are interesting in learning mindfulness in the Vancouver area, read about programs, upcoming mindfulness classes and workshops.